choderalab/torsionfit/README.md

-# Torsions
+# Torsionfit

-Tools for fitting dihedrals
+A toolkit for Bayesian torsion parameterization for molecular mechanics forcefields.